 Additionally, our business is exposed to risks associated with efforts to mitigate or respond to climate change, including but not limited to regulatory developments and changes in market demand.
 For example, some state and local governments have adopted, or considered adopting, restrictions on water use or GHG emissions.
-Separately, the SEC has proposed disclosure requirements that would require companies to disclose a range of climate-related information, which may require us to incur substantial monitoring and compliance costs.
+Separately, various policymakers such as in the State of California have adopted or are considering adopting requirements for the disclosure of certain climate-related information, which may require us to incur substantial monitoring and compliance costs.
 Changes in consumer preferences, whether due to physical climate conditions or environmentally-minded travel considerations, may also result in decreased demand for lodging in certain markets where we operate.
 These and other risks may reduce demand for our properties or otherwise result in adverse effects on our business, consolidated financial position, and results of operations.